CrowdStrike/terraform-provider-crowdstrike/docs/resources/default_sensor_update_policy.md

 # crowdstrike_default_sensor_update_policy (Resource)

 This resource allows management of the default sensor update policy in the CrowdStrike Falcon platform.
+Destruction of this resource *will not* delete the default sensor update policy or remove any configured settings.

 ## API Scopes